railwayapp/docs/src/docs/guides/django.md

 _My Monolith Django app_

-**Note:** This guide follows the assumption that you have installed Celery and Celery Beat in your app and the broker uses Redis.
+**Note:** This guide follows the assumption that you have installed Celery and Celery Beat in your app, the broker uses Redis and you already have a Postgres database service provisioned for your app as shown earlier.

 Please follow these steps to get it setup on Railway: